fudan-generative-vision/champ/docs/data_processors/README.md

-# How to produce Motion
+# 💃 SMPL & Rendering

 Try Champ with your dance videos!
 It may take time to setup the environment, follow the instruction step by step🐢, report issue when necessary.